Limitations and restrictions of Assurance

 Auth.
 Type |

 Authentication type to be used.
 (Enabled if you select Authentication and Privacy or Authentication, No Privacy as Mode.)
-Choose one of the following authentication types:
+Select one of these authentication types:

 |